jdingel/projecttemplate/tasks/actions_scripts/readme.md

-# Check Makefiles
+# Actions Scripts

-This task includes bash scripts to verify the makefiles in the repo.
-These are used by GitHub Actions.
+This folder contains shell scripts that are used by our GitHub Actions.

-## Code
 * `check_makefiles.sh`:
 This script runs `make -n` for each task listed.
 If an error occurs, the script exits with a non-zero exit code.